 Laureano will never again have to work as a day laborer on a nearby sugarcane plantation.
 With the tripling of yields, he now easily produces far more food on his farm than his family needs.
 And now that his soil is fertile enough to grow most anything else, he is experimenting with several cash crops.
 That is, he will start feeding other Hondurans.
 In the process, he is adding biodiversity to his farm, which will enrich the environment, reduce the concentration of pests, and make his farm even more profitable.

 A second goal for Laureano, and for other farmers like him, is that he wants to do all this while maintaining his human dignity.
-He doesn’t want hand-outs.
+He doesn’t want handouts.
 He doesn’t want to stand in line waiting for a bowl of soup while his children stand behind him, aware that he’s incapable of feeding his own family.
-At the end of the day, he wants the satisfaction of knowing that what he has achieved in life he has accomplished himself, without dependency or having to beg.
-One of the beauties of RA is that there is no need for hand-outs because there is nothing needed beyond a handful of seed for an initial experiment.
-Giving someone a handful of seed in a village is not charity; it’s considered a normal, everyday act of friendship.
+At the end of the day, he wants the satisfaction of knowing that what he has achieved in life, he has accomplished himself without dependency or having to beg.
+One of the beauties of RA is that there is no need for hand-outs because there is nothing needed beyond a handful of seeds for an initial experiment.
+Giving someone a handful of seeds in a village is not charity; it’s considered a normal, everyday act of friendship.